michaelgrosner/tribeca/README.md

 Each currency pair of each exchange will use a different sqlite database file with [WAL mode](https://www.sqlite.org/wal.html) enabled.

-All database files are located at `/var/lib/K/db/K-*.db*`.
-Are outside the download folder to survive reinstalls and wild `rm -rf path/to/K`.
+All database files are located at `/var/lib/K/db/K-*.db*`, outside the download folder to survive wild `rm -rf path/to/K` or reinstalls.

 You can copy any group of `*.db*` files to another machine when migrating or as a backup.